Kitchen tech to de-stress Christmas dinner

 - have sparkling clean dishes in less than 30 minutes using the quick wash setting

+The orbital washing system distributes water evenly, so no dishes miss getting cleaned.
 Plus, the stylish silver design will look great in any modern kitchen.

 The morning after